 The HHS has a large collection of a wide variety of flat items — just look at the lists of our images, our vertical files, our bound materials, our tubed documents, and our manuscript collections .
 We happily accept documents.
 While no museum needs more than one or two examples of locally produced beverage bottles, the archives can use as many diaries as it can find within its mission statement.
 The bottler filled thousands of bottles — all of them the same — but only one person filled a particular diary — each is unique.

 Collections staff periodically assess the collection and may elect to remove selected artifacts.
 Criteria for removal include: holdings that no longer serve the HHS’s mission, duplicate holdings, holdings that present a hazard, holdings we cannot adequately store or preserve, and holdings which have components that physically deteriorate over time.
 The decision to remove items requires approval by the Collections Committee and is never taken lightly.
 Materials removed from the collection cannot be returned to donors, but may be transferred to other museums or sold to fund the care of other parts of our collections.

 Where and when will you display my donation?

-The Hardwick Historical Society actively collect objects today for display far into the future.
+The Hardwick Historical Society actively collects objects today for display far into the future.
 With rare exception, the HHS will not immediately display a donation and makes no guarantee that your donated artifact(s) will be displayed at any particular time.
 When the HHS develops an exhibition, staff reviews the artifacts available and chooses those items that best suit the exhibition’s theme and messages.
 However, all donations are cataloged and stored, and are accessible to the public doing research.